robertmc0/modules-test/scripts/registry/README.md

 # Bicep Modules Registry Bootstrap

 The purpose of the scripts is to create initial resources in the client subscription to allow 'Done Right' deployments to utilise the bicep modules directly from a registry.
+The scripts can also be rerun to uplift an existing registry with new module versions.

 ## Steps